Blog Home

-The Cultural Importance of Diwali Festival
+What is the Cultural Importance of Diwali Festival?

 Diwali, also known as the Festival of Lights, is one of the significant festivals in India, celebrating the triumph of light over darkness and good over evil Originating from ancient myths, it commemorates the return of Lord Rama to Ayodhya after defeating the demon king Ravana.
 Traditionally, families light diyas (oil lamps), decorate their homes, and share sweets, symbolizing new beginnings and inner joy.